-included in this category are aerosol particulates-the fine solid particles and liquid droplets that form smoke and smog.
-Let's use the sampling of urban air as a case study in how to sample gases.
+Typical examples of gaseous samples include automobile exhaust, emissions from industrial smokestacks, atmospheric gases, and compressed gases.
+Also included in this category are aerosol particulates-the fine solid particles and liquid droplets that form smoke and smog.
+Let's use the sampling of urban air as a case study in how to sample a gas.